learn-co-curriculum/javascript-fundamentals-overview/README.md

 ## What You'll Learn

  You'll write and run JavaScript code,  and learn how to use JavaScript to manipulate the DOM.
 Reinforce what you’ve learned by building a  web based game.
-Below is a general overview of what you'll learn in the following Javvascript units.
+Below is a general overview of what you'll learn in the following Javascript units.

 ## Javascript Basics
 - Write and execute Javascript code in your browser console